jerrymarino/iCompleteMe/README.md

 ### I get `ImportError` exceptions that mention `PyInit_ycm_core` or `initycm_core`

-These errors are caused by building the YCM native libraries for Python 2 and trying to load them into a Python 3 process (or the other way around).
+These errors are caused by building the ICM native libraries for Python 2 and trying to load them into a Python 3 process (or the other way around).

 For instance, if building for Python 2 but loading in Python 3: